YingHu1234/HousingPrice/README.md

 <img src="https://github.com/YingHu1234/HousingPrice/blob/main/img/R_1.PNG" width="500" />

-check the trends and seasonality: The pattern can be visualizaed as nonlinear upward trend and seasonality with the low sales at the beginning, middle and end of each year.
+### check the trends and seasonality:
+The pattern can be visualizaed as nonlinear upward trend and seasonality with the low sales at the beginning, middle and end of each year.

 <img src="https://github.com/YingHu1234/HousingPrice/blob/main/img/R_2.PNG" width="500" />
 <img src="https://github.com/YingHu1234/HousingPrice/blob/main/img/R_3.PNG" width="500" />

-## 🚀Test Predictability <a name = "Predictability"></a>
+# 🚀Test Predictability <a name = "Predictability"></a>

-#Approach 1: used AR(1) model
+## Approach 1: Use Arima() function to fit the AR(1) model for 4-bedroom house sales.
+The ARIMA model of order = c(1,0,0) gives an AR(1) model.

 The coefficient we got is less than 1.
 This random walk hypothesis means that house market prices do not evolve according to a random walk and thus can be predicted.